Home Compare COHR vs SW

 Coherent vs Smurfit Westrock: Which Stock Looks Stronger in 2026?

-Smurfit Westrock holds the cleaner structural position, with growth as the main driver and profitability adding further support.
-Coherent still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Smurfit Westrock holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+Coherent does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.